misterdustinface/LuaJ-Futures/README.md

 3. [How do I use this library?](#how-to-use-this-library)

 ## What this library does
-  This library allows you to create an asyncronous process called a "future".
+  This library allows you to create an asyncronous/concurrent process called a "future".
   The result of this future can be monitored with a "promise";
   or, you can just set a callback function for the future to call when it has completed it's task.